 How to Tech Scout Like A Pro • Subscribe on YouTube

-When all is ready, you can email the location with the release form attached.
+When everything is confirmed, you can email the location release form to the property owner for signature.

 PRO TIP: LOCATION RELEASE FORM